 I had a bunch of scrap pieces of paper that I’ve been slowly getting rid of.
 I used a bunch of scraps in red, purple, pink and a light blue.

-I just folded them in half [whether they're square or not] and drew the half of a heart on it.
-[George did try drawing his own half a heart, and that just didn't work.
-I tried a little dot to dot for him to make it, and it still didn't go well.
-Just as well, he loved the cutting part.]
+I just folded them in half (whether they’re square or not) and drew the half of a heart on it.
+(George did try drawing his own half a heart, and that just didn’t work.
+I tried a little connect-the-dot drawing for him to make it, and it still didn’t go well.
+Just as well, he loved the cutting part.)

 George then cut along the line, perfectly.
 I was so impressed with how well he concentrated and took his time doing it over and over.
 He did so many of them!

-[Note: For those of you wondering, George is 3 years and a few months.
-He started using a scissors at a pretty young age, I don't think he was even two yet.
+(Note: For those of you wondering, George is 3 years and a few months.
+He started using a scissors at a pretty young age, I don’t think he was even two yet.
 And I love the Fiskars scissors.
-I always swore by the sharp point tip for Henry, but George hasn't had any trouble with the blunt tip.]
+I always swore by the sharp point tip (affiliate link) for Henry, but George hasn’t had any trouble with the blunt tip (affiliate link).)

 I loved his reaction every time he opened it up to see he made a heart!